 These registry settings can be deployed to users’ computers through the special GPO extension – Group Policy Preferences (GPP).
 To do this, go to the User Configuration -> Preferences -> Windows Settings -> Registry section and create two registry settings with the Update action.

-With Group Policy Preferences Item Level Targeting, you can more accurately assign wallpaper policies to clients.
-For example, in the registry setting policy on the Common tab, enable Item level Targeting, click the Targeting button and use a simple wizard to specify that the wallpaper policy settings should only apply to computers with Windows 10 and users from a specific AD security group.
+With Group Policy Preferences Item Level Targeting, you can assign wallpaper policies to clients more accurately.
+For example, in the registry setting policy on the Common tab, enable Item level Targeting, click the Targeting button and use a simple wizard to specify that the wallpaper policy settings should be applied to computers with Windows 10 and users from a specific AD security group.

 - HKLM\Software\Policies\Microsoft\Windows\Personalization — LockScreenImage — path to jpg image for the lock screen;

 Why Desktop Wallpaper Group Policy Doesn’t Work for Windows 10 Clients?

 On computers running Windows 10, the desktop wallpaper policy may not apply immediately.
 The fact is that Windows 7 and Windows 10 use the desktop background cache differently: